MicrosoftDocs/security/security-docs/ransomware/human-operated-ransomware.md

 1. Prepare your organization to recover from an attack without having to pay the ransom.
 2. Limit the scope of damage of a ransomware attack by protecting privileged roles.
-3. Make it harder for an attacker to get into your environment by incrementally removing risks.
+1. Make it harder for a threat actor to access your environment by incrementally removing risks.

 [![The three steps to protecting against ransomware and extortion](media/protect-against-ransomware/protect-against-ransomware-phases.png)](protect-against-ransomware.md)

-Download the [Protect your organization from ransomware poster](https://download.microsoft.com/download/5/e/3/5e37cbff-9a7a-45b2-8b95-6d3cc5426301/protect-your-organization-from-ransomware.pdf) for an overview of the three phases as layers of protection against ransomware attackers.
+Download the [Protect your organization from ransomware poster](https://download.microsoft.com/download/5/e/3/5e37cbff-9a7a-45b2-8b95-6d3cc5426301/protect-your-organization-from-ransomware.pdf) for an overview of the three phases as layers of protection against ransomware attacks.

 [![The "Protect your organization from ransomware" poster](media/human-operated-ransomware/ransomware-poster-thumbnail.png)](https://download.microsoft.com/download/5/e/3/5e37cbff-9a7a-45b2-8b95-6d3cc5426301/protect-your-organization-from-ransomware.pdf)